AEADataEditor/report-aea-data-editor-2023/README.md

   - requests-oauthlib==1.3.1
   - requests-toolbelt==1.0.0

 Packages are installed by `global-libraries.R` or defined in `requirements.txt`, and are sourced in the Dockerfile.
-For manual installation:
+For manual installation, the following may work (not tested).

 ```
 R CMD BATCH global-libraries.R